Updated: May 25

 As you can see in these results, it was back in normal range and was great confirmation!
 My period has been on track over the past year, so I was pleased that it showed up in my blood work.

 Now you've got the ins and outs on two at home hormone tests related to your ovulation and family planning.
-Don't forget to use my code, BOMBSHELLS, at checkout if you're going to try any of these hormone tests!
+Use my code BOMBSHELL at checkout and save 20% if you're interested in getting your hormones checked too!

 *this post contains affiliate links, which means if you were to make a purchase with Let's Get Checked, at no cost to you, Balanced Bombshells, LLC will make a commission.

-Curious on learning even more about your hormones?
+Curious on learning even more about your hormones and finding balance?
 Become a member of the Balanced Bombshells Lifestyle Plan today!